Water Quality Standards Regulations: Minnesota

 (Effective April 20, 2004) This chapter describes how the board or commissioner makes decisions and clarifies the authority of both the commissioner and the board as established under Minnesota Statutes, sections 116.02 and 116.03, and how members of the public may involve themselves in board or commissioner decision making.

-- [See Variances from Water Quality Standards Since 2004 ]
+Variances from Water Quality Standards Since 2004 (pdf)

-(Effective January 15, 2016) This table presents approved variance changes that have occurred since 2004.
-A list of Minnesota’s active variances are also available through the Minnesota Pollution Control Agency.
-Exit
+(Effective June 25, 2021) This table presents approved variance changes that have occurred since 2004.
+A list of Minnesota’s active variances is also available through the Minnesota Pollution Control Agency.

-- [See Chapter 7052, Lake Superior Basin Water Standards ]
+Chapter 7052, Lake Superior Basin Water Standards (pdf)

 (Effective June 26, 2018) This chapter establishes aquatic life, human health, and wildlife water quality standards and criteria for Great Lakes Initiative (GLI) pollutants; antidegradation standards for surface waters of the state in the Lake Superior Basin; and implementation procedures for deriving effluent limitation from these standards and criteria.